-Butterflies, once on the wing, cover large areas than bees and get almost all of their food from nectar.
+Butterflies, once on the wing, cover larger areas than bees and get almost all of their food from nectar.
 Pollen sticks to their bodies as they feed, so that they pass it from flower to flower, pollinating the plants, but unlike bees, they don't eat pollen.

-Different pollinators require different shapes of flowers and some will only visits to feed on particular blooms and plants.
+When designing a garden for pollinators it is important to remember that different pollinators require different shapes of flowers and some will only visits to feed on particular blooms and plants.

 Pollinators don't like double, multi-petalled and highly hybridized flowers as they may lack pollen and nectar and be difficult to access.